RaymundoTheWolf/S-AES/README.md

     - The column confusion goes a GF(2^4) with mod x^4+x+1 calculation.

 2. **Decryption**
     - According to S-AES tutorial, the decryption procedure is alike encryption but reversed.
 Following **first XOR(use Key-2), reversed shift rows, reversed nibblebyte substitution, second XOR(use Key-1), reversed column confusion, reversed shift rows, reversed nibblebyte substitution, third XOR(use Key-0)**.
-For half byte substituion, row shifts and column confusion, a reversed S-Box and matrix is used, which under the calculation of math.
+For nibblebyte substituion, row shifts and column confusion, a reversed S-Box and matrix is used, which under the calculation of math.

     ```